 Champion and challenger

-Jack Johnson, the “Galveston Giant,” was a colorful character who motivated both supporters and detractors.
+Jack Johnson, the “Galveston Giant,” was a vivid character who motivated both supporters and detractors.
 He enjoyed fine dining, tailored clothes, lavish gifts to friends, and fast cars.
 (Stopped for speeding, which in these days required paying one’s fine on the spot, he handed the officer a $100 bill.
 The policeman said he couldn’t make change.
 Johnson told him to keep it, since he’d be coming back at the same speed.)

 Johnson was one of the first athletes to make money with endorsements and namesake businesses.
 He opened two “black and tan” desegregated night clubs.
 He also developed critics.
 Civil rights leader Booker T. Washington said it was “unfortunate that a man with money should use it in a way to injure his own people….
 Johnson’s actions did not meet my personal approval and I am sure they do not meet with the approval of the colored race.”